The Authority to Sell

 Is it important to have an Authority to Sell?

-Beside the mutual protections provided to both the owner/seller and the Licensed Real Estate Broker, having a written, valid authority to sell is imposed by the Civil Code of the Philippines and mandated by the Professional Regulatory Board of Real Estate Service (PRBRES) of the Professional Regulation Commission (PRC).
+Aside from the mutual protections provided to both the owner/seller and the Licensed Real Estate Broker, having a written, valid Authority to Sell is imposed by the Civil Code of the Philippines and mandated by the Professional Regulatory Board of Real Estate Service (PRBRES) of the Professional Regulation Commission (PRC).

 Republic Act No. 386 – The Civil Code of the Philippines